Applications8 min read

 Filing evidence of use typically involves preparing a statutory declaration (a sworn statement) supported by documents showing genuine and continuous use of the mark in the course of trade.

 Preparing evidence of use can be a detailed process, and the evidence needs to meet certain requirements.
-We've covered this in more detail in our guide on what evidence of use involves for a trade mark.
+We have covered this in more detail in our guide on what evidence of use involves for a trade mark.

 If your application has been blocked because of a similar mark owned by someone else (a section 44 citation), one option is to approach the owner of the blocking mark and ask them for a letter of consent.